cjus/node-neo4j-presentation/presentation/readme.md

 * In 2012, Putin awarded Order of Friendship to Rex Tillerson
 * Donald Trump tapped Rex Tillerson as Nominee for Secretary of State

-Insights like these help journalist focus their resources and energies.
+Insights like these help journalists focus their resources and energies.

 ## Recap